kristinasattler/Graph_Templates/README.md

 All graphs have simple summary statistics included

 #### Code A
-- Student's t-test
+- Unpaired student's t-test with three or more samples
+  - Compare each sample back to the control
-- Aligned bar chart
+- Aligned bar chart with statistical comparisons
+- Save statistics results to the original Excel file
+- Save plot file to the working directory
 #### Code B
 - ANOVA/Tukey's HSD
 - Aligned bar chart